MarkNijhof/marknijhof.github.com/_posts/ 2009-12-22-specifications.markdown

 <script src="http://gist.github.com/507143.js?file=2.cs"></script>

-##The BaseTestFixture<TSubjectUnderTest>##
+##The BaseTestFixture&gt;TSubjectUnderTest&lt;##

 Now we are getting into a more interesting case because now my subject under test is actually provided by the generic parameter of the base test fixture class.
 And to be honest this class is only used with 12 specifications out of the 122 specification classes.
 This is mostly because it is still a very generic solution, but again a nice way to ease into it.

 <script src="http://gist.github.com/507143.js?file=3.cs"></script>

 Wow there is _a lot_ more going on here!
 You are right, because here I make the base test fixture responsible for instantiating the subject under test, including providing mocks for any dependencies that it may have.
-So it is an auto mocker as well, but the interesting part here is that it puts a reference of the injected mocks in a collection that you can access inside your tests by using the OnDependency<TType> method that returns a Moq object.
+So it is an auto mocker as well, but the interesting part here is that it puts a reference of the injected mocks in a collection that you can access inside your tests by using the OnDependency&gt;TType&lt; method that returns a Moq object.

 Take a look at a specification using this base test fixture class: